Body art businesses in Minneapolis are required to be licensed.

 Body Art businesses are:

-- Are responsible for making sure their business follows State and City regulations
+- Responsible for making sure their business follows State and City regulations

 - Inspected yearly